jahneff/CPP-circle-splitter/README.md

-img# circle_splitter
+# circle_splitter
-From r/dailyprogrammer, a challenge to find the smallest circle around half the possible points.
+: A challenge from r/dailyprogrammer, a challenge to find the smallest circle enclosing half given points.

 Input is a number n of points followed by 10 x-y coordinate pairs. <br />
 Output is the midpoint and radius of the smallest circle to encompass exactly n/2 points <br /> <br />